cognitedata/neat/docs/tutorial/use-cases/knowledge-acquisition.md

-# Knowledge Acquisition / Building an Enterprise Data Model
+# Data Modeling Lifecycle through Expert Elicitation: Building an Enterprise Data Model

 !!! note annotate "Warning"
     This tutorial is a work in progress and is not yet complete.

-This tutorial covers how to use `neat` for knowledge acquisition and produce a shared data model in Cognite Data Fusion (CDF).
-The process of knowledge acquisition follows the so-called [Expert Elicitation](https://en.wikipedia.org/wiki/Expert_elicitation), and represents the recommended way of building enterprise data models.
+This tutorial demonstrates the usage of `neat` through out the entire data modeling lifecycle producing an Enterprise Data Model in Cognite Data Fusion (CDF).
+The data modeling lifecycle is based on the so-called [Expert Elicitation](https://en.wikipedia.org/wiki/Expert_elicitation), and represents the recommended way of building enterprise data models.

 ## Introduction

-Companies typically have multiple domain experts that cover different areas of the business.
-Typically, these areas are partially overlapping, both in concepts and data.
-Lots of the value in a product like CDF comes from taking data from different sources and making it easily accessible and understandable for all domain experts (i.e., making data to talk domain expert language), as this unlocks the potential for cross-domain insights.
+Companies typically have multiple domain experts that working in different business units.
+Typically, these units are partially overlapping, both in concepts and data.
+Lots of the value in a product like CDF comes from taking data from different sources and making them easily accessible and understandable for all domain experts and all business units, as this unlocks the potential for cross-domain insights.

-Knowledge acquisition is the process of taking the knowledge from domain experts and turning it into a shared knowledge artifact such as a shared data model known as Enterprise Data Model (covering the entire suite of use-cases and domains and business units).
+The expert elicitation is the process of taking the knowledge from domain experts and turning it into a shared knowledge artifact such as an Enterprise Data Model (covering the entire suite of use-cases and domains and business units).
-`neat` has been designed to facilitate this process by providing a way to iterate on and developed an enterprise data model.
+`neat` has been designed to facilitate this process by providing a way to iterate on and developed this model.

 ## Use Case